SoftDev4Research/4OSS-lesson/_episodes/05-contributions.md

 what are the right skills to work on a certain task, and if they lack any skill, they have resources to help them develop those skills.

-### Reward your contributors!
+### Acknowledge your contributors!

-As an author, you should acknowledge all your contributors and reward their contributions for example, by mentioning them in your contributors list, by offering them opportunities for training, teaching or mentoring, or list them as co-authors if the contribution is substantial.
-This can be explained in a simple paragraph in the CONTRIBUTING.md file or extensive in an separate document depending on the size of your project and team.
+As an author, you should acknowledge all your contributors and reward their contributions, for example, by mentioning them in your contributors list, by offering them opportunities to become a mentor, invite them as co-authors if their contribution is substantial and essential.

+How you acknowledge your contributors can be explained in a simple paragraph, or covered in more details in the CONTRIBUTING.md file.
+If it is more extensive add links to a separate document, this will depend on the size of your project and team.

 > ## Discussion: Supporting your contributors
 > #### Time: 5 minutes